 Italian Ceramics at Gourmet Fusion

 Gourmet Fusion has just added Intrada to our team of international suppliers.
-Intrada, specializes in Italian handcrafted by artisans from all over Italy.
+Intrada, specializes in Italian ceramics handcrafted by artisans from all over Italy.
 Some of their products are traditional in style, while others are contemporary to fit in with today's modern kitchens and dining rooms.

-Whether you choose something traditional like the Capodimonte boxes, or the sleek modern look of the understated espresso cups, these stylish and functional decorative accessories will complement your
+Whether you choose something traditional like the Capodimonte boxes, or the sleek modern look of the understated espresso cups, these stylish and functional decorative accessories will complement your Italian cooking, and add elegance and beauty to any dining room or kitchen.
+More authentic Italian ceramic pieces can be seen in the Gourmet Fusion store.

 Monday, August 27, 2007